zetsumi/Runeflyff/README.md

 ---- Build notes ------
 The following are the current dependencies to build Runeflyff:
-	* libmysqlclient (you'll want an old version of this - 5.0 if you can get it)
+	* libmysqlclient (under lib folder - I'd like to move to the mariaDB 6.x client eventually)
-	* pthreads-win32 (available for free online, but a pain to hunt down)
+	* pthreads-win32 (under lib folder - included available for free online)
-	* Note: The cmake branch will include both of these
+	* I've been able to build under Visual Studio 2008 and 2010.
+	* Note: The Cmake build doesn't copy the dlls yet, so you'll need to do this by hand.

 ---- Disclaimer ---
 There is no warranty, implied warranty, or liability on my part if you use this software.
 It might